bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-dialog-converters.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Custom Faces Converters can be implemented as a Java class with a specific ``FacesConverter`` annotation and then be used in your Axon.ivy project.
+Custom Faces Converters can be implemented as a Java class with a specific ``FacesConverter`` annotation and then be used in your Axon Ivy project.

 Example: